bloominstituteoftechnology/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [ ] Why would you use class component over function components (removing hooks from the question)? although developers have come to favor functional components, there are still many components and much of the older code that still uses class components so it would be best to have the knowledge on how to work with class components as well.

 - [ ] Name three lifecycle methods and their purposes.
+    Render Method returns and displays jsx syntax, componentDidMount method is set to run after the Render method runs correctly and yopu can set the state of the application, constructor methor creates initial components with data ready to get passed on and rendered

-- [ ] What is the purpose of a custom hook?
+- [ ] What is the purpose of a custom hook? custom hooks are valuable as in that they are hooks that can be made to do or execute any take within the context of the app and be reused.

-- [ ] Why is it important to test our apps?
+- [ ] Why is it important to test our apps? testing an app from beggining to end is importand for building apps and doublechecking progress and standards that should be met throughout the developement of an app.

 ## Project Set Up

 Follow these steps to set up and work on your project: